 Drop Tunings Complicate the Calculation

-Drop D is simple — you're only dropping one string, and the tension reduction is small enough that the existing spring setup usually stays close to balanced.
+Drop D is simple.
+You're only dropping one string, and the tension reduction is small enough that the existing spring setup usually stays close to balanced.
 You might need to loosen the claw slightly.

 Lower drop tunings (Drop C#, Drop C, Drop B) reduce string tension significantly across all strings and especially on the bass strings.
 If you're going from standard to Drop C, expect to either loosen the claw substantially or remove a spring.
 Many players who stay in drop tunings run two springs and a relaxed claw permanently.